chshshsh/ToolsProject/README.md

 The game objective is:

-> - slide numbered tiles on a grid to combine them to create a tile with the number 2048, the name of the game :)
+> - Slide numbered tiles on a grid to combine them to create a tile with the number 2048, the name of the game :)
 > - Reach as high as possible on the scores